eag1ex/mongodb-project-starter/README.md

 2. execute the file `./mongoDB.bat` or run `/$ mongod --dbpath {pathToMongoData}` ()
 3. run script `/$ node mongo.populate.js`

+### Loading large
+To load large json array file in sequence to database, refer to starter example in : `./libs/stream`

 ### Notes
 Not all files maybe required so remove what not needed.